 for breakfast you should try a whole wheat waffle with nutella and banana slices!healthy, wholesome, yummy and filling!

-vegetables taste much better steamed in my opinion, sprinkle a bit of seasoning and maybe try them with a dip as a side for dinner.posted almost 2 years ago
+vegetables taste much better steamed in my opinion, sprinkle a bit of seasoning and maybe try them with a dip as a side for dinner.posted over 2 years ago

 you can incorporate fruits in things you’d usually eat anyway, like a bowl of yogurt or a salad—or you could make an all-fruit smoothie for lunch.
 I rarely eat fruits myself, but I made a grilled peach salad yesterday; I based it off of this but added honey-toasted pecans and replaced the lettuce with spinach (I can’t stand romaine, that’s why I never gave salads a chance when I was younger lol).